wp-plugins/wp-ajaxify-comments/readme.txt

 Yes, the plugin uses jQuery blockUI plugin (http://malsup.com/jquery/block/) to block the UI while the comment is sent to the server and to show popup overlays containing the error and info messages.

 == Changelog ==

+= 0.0.2 =
+* Fixed error with warning and info notices on admin page "Plugins"

 = 0.0.1 =
 * Initial release